In the cosmic darkness, humans are dressed as flashlights

 Video

-Salvador Dali in Dimitris Gkika's video work "An army of Him" is multiplied.
-The image that, thanks to the Netflix series about the robbery of the Royal Mint of Spain, has become a symbol of resistance in the world of hyper-liberal postmodernism, which in itself has an extremely ironic potential, is used by Gkikas to build a digital army - a metamorphosing composition of pop-up windows, a specific type of violence within surveillance capitalism - of drawing our attention, currently the most precious currency.
+The image—popularized by the Netflix series about the robbery of the Royal Mint of Spain—has become a global symbol of resistance in the world of hyper-liberal postmodernism.
+This symbol, laden with ironic potential, is used by Gkikas to construct a digital army—a metamorphosing composition of pop-up windows.

 Black rock